 - Schmitz, R. (Host).
 (2022, December 16).
 Has AI reached the point where a software program can do better work than you?
 [Audio podcast episode].
 In: Morning Edition.
 National Public Radio.
 Guest: Ethan Mollick of the University of Pennsylvania.
 Mollick gives an overview and specific examples of how ChatGPT can be used.
 For example, he tried it out by asking the program to write a syllabus for him, along with a lecture and a final assignment with a grading rubric.

-For additional resources, view the ongoing Google Doc, AI Writing and Creating Bots (Montclair netID required).
+For additional resources, see AI Writing and Creating Bots (Montclair netID required).